SAP-samples/codejam-cap-llm/exercises/11-implement-cap-doc-helper-service/README.md

 Implementing the CAP documentation helper service follows the same principle as the embedding storage service.
 You are using the `module.exports = function() { }` to expose the function handlers.

 You must implement the function handlers for:
 * `getRagResponse()` and
-* `executeSimilaritySearc
+* `executeSimilaritySearch()`

 Both methods require information on:
 * The time: The table name is the name of the `SAP_CODEJAM_DOCUMENTCHUNK` table.
-* The embedding column                      : The embedding column is defined in the database schema. `EMBEDDING`.
+* The embedding column: The embedding column is defined in the database schema. `EMBEDDING`.
-* The content column                        : The content column is defined in the database schema. `TEXT_CHUNK`.
+* The content column: The content column is defined in the database schema. `TEXT_CHUNK`.
-* A defined user query                      : The query is usually transmitted through a UI or API parameter.
+* A defined user query: The query is usually transmitted through a UI or API parameter.
 For this CodeJam, it is hard coded.
 * (Optional) instructions for the chat model: A chat model can receive instructions on answering the user query.
 You could tell it to respond by speaking like a pirate *Arrr* 🏴‍☠️.

 In this exercise, you will learn the following:

-* How to retrieve an RAG response using the CAP-LLM-Plugin?
+* How to retrieve an RAG response using the CAP-LLM-Plugin.
 * How to execute a similarity search using the CAP-LLM-Plugin.

 ## Define the needed properties